Bruins vs. Blue Jackets Player Props Betting Odds

 David Pastrnak Props

-Pastrnak is Boston's leading contributor with 31 points.
-He has 13 goals and 18 assists this season.
+Pastrnak is Boston's top contributor with 36 points.
+He has 14 goals and 22 assists this season.

 Pastrnak Recent Games